 To program a trading bot, you will have to use the websites’ API so as to access the information.

 Once you identify the difference in prices of a certain token over a number of exchanges either manually or by using a bot, the next step is choosing where to buy from and where to sell from.
 Normally, you would take the exchanges that give you the largest spread.
-The spread must be able to cater for the transaction fees.
+The spread must be able to cater to the transaction fees.

 For example, you may find that the price of Bitcoin against USD on Bitfinex is $9604.79, $9648.69 in Bitstamp, and $9653.23 in Gemini, and in Coinbase Pro is $9629.04.
 Therefore, the largest spread is between Gemini and Bitfinex with a spread of 4844%.
 A trader should look and see if the $48.44 difference is enough to cater for the transactions in both Bitfinex and Gemini and still be profitable.